Atlanta police charge suspect in shooting death of 8-year-old girl near Wendy’s

 The SUV Secoriea was traveling in was attempting to make a U-turn to get around the make-shift barricade when a gunman shot into the vehicle, police said.

-Conley's attorney, Jackie Patterson, said his client was peacefully protesting and witnessed the shooting but was not involved.
+Conley's attorney, Jackie Patterson, told Fox News his client was peacefully protesting and witnessed the shooting but was not involved.
 He admitted Conley was armed but did not open fire.

-“It is no doubt this comes as a shock,” he told The Associated Press.
-“Why would you want to charge a man who saw a crime but did not participate in a criminal act?
-Police would have a better chance at winning the lottery than getting a conviction on my client.”

-Conley said a man driving the SUV drove through a barricade and hit a man armed with a rifle, Pattersonton told WSB-TV.
+Conley said the SUV drove through a barricade and hit a man armed with a rifle, which prompted the shooting, Patterson said.

-“And when that person fell to the ground, the person got up and started firing at that vehicle,” Patterson said.

-Patterson did not immediately return calls from Fox News.
+"When that person started shooting, somebody thought that a person inside the car was shooting back so that's when three other individuals fired upon the car," he said.

+Patterson said he plans file a motion to get Conley a bond.
 Turner's death came amid a deadly weekend as several cities reported dozens of shootings over the July Fourth holiday.

 CLICK HERE TO GET THE FOX NEWS APP